vivek075/Concepts/Microservices-Q&A.md

 Stub/mock services for dependencies.

-## 39. Q: How do you manage DB passwords and API keys securely?
+## 39. How do you manage DB passwords and API keys securely?
 A: Use Vault / K8s Secrets / AWS Secrets Manager, never hardcode.
 Rotate periodically.

-## 40. Q: A service misbehaves only in production.
+## 40. A service misbehaves only in production.
 How do you debug?
 A: Use centralized logging (ELK/EFK).

 Distributed tracing to identify latency issues.